Dimchikkk/revel/readme.md

 sudo apt install libsqlite3-dev
 # Video support
 sudo apt install libgstreamer1.0-dev libgstreamer-plugins-base1.0-dev gstreamer1.0-plugins-base gstreamer1.0-plugins-good gstreamer1.0-libav
+# AI CLI support
+sudo apt install libjson-glib-dev
 ```

 ## To run on x86_64 GNU/Linux:

 `make -j 7 && ./revel`

+## AI Integration

+The AI Assistant is exposed via the toolbar `AI` toggle.
+Each request invokes an
+external CLI provider and consumes the current canvas DSL context.
+Default
+providers are configured in `config/ai_providers.json` and can be extended by
+adding new entries without recompiling.

+The assistant expects the provider binaries to be available on `$PATH`.
+Paths,
+timeouts, context window size, and grammar inclusion can be customised from the
+gear menu inside the dialog.
+Overrides are persisted to the SQLite database so
+subsequent sessions retain the configuration.
+Conversation history stays inside
+the app and is logged with `origin="ai"` in the action log for auditing.

 ## Project layout